zhemao/lerner/README.md

 post-receive hook to the repo.
 Notifications will be posted to the channel username/reponame.

+## Twilio notifications

+To get SMS notifications from Twilio, enter the url of /twilio on the webserver as the SMS url on your Twilio account.
+The channel to which notifications will be posted will be your Twilio number (no dashes or parens, just the digits).

 ## Running the server

 Change directory into the "server" directory.
 To install all dependencies, run